Code-Screen/Code-Screen.github.io/docs/integrating-recruitee-with-codescreen.md

 <br>

-Once you select the test, click the `Send` button.
+Once you select the assessment, click the `Send` button.
 You will then see a confirmation message similar to the following:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>